Nitric Oxide Supplements: Uses & How They Work

 The idea behind these supplements is that giving your body the nutrients it needs to produce its own nitric oxide will increase nitric oxide levels.

-As with lots of dietary supplements, many of the studies used to support the idea that nitric oxide precursors boost nitric oxide production are actually animal research, and not studies involving humans.
-So, while we know that nitric oxide is essential and the benefits of delivering it definitely exist, the data on whether supplements work is a little more sparse.
+Some research backs up this theory.
+With lots of dietary supplements, many of the studies used to support the idea that nitric oxide precursors boost nitric oxide production are animal research.

 For example, one study published in 2014 in the journal Biochemical and Biophysical Research Communications found that oral use of the amino acids L-arginine and L-citrulline — the two amino acids typically used in nitric oxide supplements — increased nitric oxide levels in rats and rabbits.